hujhax/austin-improv-wiki/Performers/Adam Mengesha.md

 	</table>
 </div>

-**Adam Mengesha** is an improv performer who works primarily with [[The Institution Theater]].
+**Adam Mengesha** is an improv performer who works primarily with [[Theatres/The Institution Theater|The Institution Theater]].

 ## History
 Adam is originally from Dallas, Texas.
-He saw his first improv show at [[The Hideout Theatre]].
+He saw his first improv show at [[Theatres/The Hideout Theatre|The Hideout Theatre]].

-He took his first improv class at [[The Institution Theater]] with the intention of just taking the one class, but ended up getting drawn into the improv scene from there.
+He took his first improv class at [[Theatres/The Institution Theater|The Institution Theater]] with the intention of just taking the one class, but ended up getting drawn into the improv scene from there.

 ## Shows
 ![[Adam - Fancy Pants.jpg|Adam is a frequent cast member of *The Fancy-Pants Mashup*.]]